(A) What is countable income?

 (4) Payments from government sponsored programs, dividends, royalties, and all other direct money payments from any source which can be defined as a gain or benefit, including certain vendor payments.

-(6) Gross income from rental property minus the cost of doing business if an assistance group member is not actively engaged in management of the property at least twenty hours a week.
+(6) Gross income from rental property minus the cost of doing business when an assistance group member is not actively engaged in management of the property at least twenty hours a week.

 (7) Any payment made directly to the assistance group shall be counted as income except for energy assistance payments specified in rule 5101:4-4-13 of the Administrative Code.
 If the payment is not made on a monthly basis, the county agency shall prorate it over the period it is intended to cover.